Liquid Markup

 or'my string'

 ).
-There is no difference; neither style allows variable interpolation. - Integers.
-Integers must not be quoted.
+There is no difference; neither style allows variable interpolation. - Integers: Integers cannot be quoted.

 true